aws-actions/configure-aws-credentials/CONTRIBUTING.md

 - Any modifications you've made relevant to the bug
 - Anything unusual about your environment or deployment

+We also ask that you refrain from opening issues via the `gh` CLI or GitHub API.
+These methods bypass our issue templates and therefore don't apply the proper labels or workflows that we use.
+Note that AI agents typically do not properly use issue templates.
+Issues that don't have the proper labels applied may be closed without comment.

 ## Contributing via Pull Requests

 Contributions via pull requests are much appreciated.
 Before sending us a pull